Julie H. Jones

 - Represented TPG in its investment in Etsy, Inc.

-- Represented TPG in its $4.2 billion acquisition from Intel of McAfee Security Unit.
+- Represented TPG in its acquisition from Intel of McAfee Security Unit.

 - Represented TPG in its acquisition of Beaver-Visitec International, a leading provider of specialized surgical devices.

 - Represented Petco, a leading pet specialty retailer, in its sale to CVC Capital Partners and the Canada Pension Plan Investment Board.

 - Represented TPG in the sale of Par Pharmaceuticals to Endo International.